chinjun/Nanagogo-NavHelper/README.md

   * Allow users to toggle between English and Japanese names
   * Create a background page to track persistent options (like English vs. Japanese)
   * Add a Japanese readme
+  * Make scrolling not ugly, and re-enable it.